veonua/openai-telegram-bot/README.md

 [OpenAI API documentation](https://beta.openai.com/docs/guides/completion/introduction)

 [Creating a Telegram bot](https://core.telegram.org/bots)

-# Limitations

-* This script is using GPT3 model, so the response will be based on the content that model was trained on.

-* This script is not hosted on Heroku or other hosting platform.

 # License
 This script is licensed under the MIT license.
 Feel free to use and modify it for your own projects